Christianity in Japan: Art and media

-Manga and light novels

-In popular culture like manga, Christianity is employed to bolster conservative ideologies and Japanese identity, symbolizing an external threat that delineates boundaries between "inside" and "outside" Japan.
-Post-bubble economy, Kirishitan and Christians in manga evoke fear of foreigners to reinforce national unity and identity.
-Conservative rhetoric continues to exploit their historical role as symbolic enemies, a pattern increasingly amplified in popular media.
-Despite Christianity being a marginal minority in modern Japan, Kirishitan and Christians are stereotyped as formidable outsiders, serving as a narrative trope defeated by protagonists to affirm Japanese superiority.
-Their significance as embodiments of moral panic in Japanese pop culture and politics remains as potent in the 21st century as in the 17th century.

 Notable Japanese Christians

 During the first Catholic missions from the 17th century, several high ranked people converted, including Dom Justo Takayama and Hosokawa Gracia.
 Among the original twenty-six martyrs of Japan, Paulo Miki is the best known.
 Catholics venerate him as one of the patron saints of Japan.

 Christianity in the Meiji-period saw several major educators and Christian converts as follows: